VarunBabbar/Image_Compressor/README.md

 * [Useful Resources](#useful-resources)

 ## General info
 This repository is an extension to my 3rd Year Project, which aims to develop a scheme to compress an image to less than 5 kB whilst retaining maximum image quality.
-I developed a more efficient hyper-parameter search scheme and added Deep Learning based JPEG artefact removal.
+I developed a more efficient hyper-parameter search scheme for Huffman coding and added Deep Learning based JPEG artefact removal.
 The code + dataset for training this artefact removal model will be added to this repository soon.
 ## Dependencies
 The modules are created with: